dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 2.md

 #### Problem definition (2-3 sentences)
 Grasping is challenging due to its
 - high-dimensionality: multi-DOF robotic hand
+- complexity of contact: feasible contact is restricted by gripper's geometry
+- risk of collision:
-- complexity of contact: risk of collision, and requirement to relatively evaluate the quality of the grasping.
+- evaluation: it requiresto relatively evaluate the quality of the grasping.

 #### Summary of the methodology presented: algorithm, input-output.
 (1-2 sentences)
 The author introduces mathematical modeling of frictionless point contact, point contact with friction, soft-finger contact.
 The wrench matrix, which can be represented as individual applied finger force times grasp map, and it can be used to optimize the force applied and evaluate grasping